Gui774ume/etrace/README.md

 ETrace is a syscall tracing utility powered by eBPF.

 This is (yet another) `strace` implementation with a twist:
-- ETrace figures out dynamically the parameters of each syscall by parsing the tracepoint format in the `/sys/kernel/debug/tracing/events/syscalls/*` directories
+- ETrace figures out dynamically the parameters of each syscall by parsing the tracepoint format files in the `/sys/kernel/debug/tracing/events/syscalls/*` directories
-- Then, ETrace fetches dynamically the size of each structure of each syscall parameter by parsing the BTF information of the kernel.
+- ETrace fetches dynamically the size of each structure of each syscall parameter by parsing the BTF information of the kernel.
 Once the data is retrieved from kernel space, it uses the same BTF information to parse and format the captured data.

 In addition to normal syscall parameters, ETrace also collects process context data on each syscall entry and exit.
 This context includes:
 - The process cgroups